martin-opensky/whisper-assistant-vscode/README.md

 1. Open VSCode settings (File > Preferences > Settings)
 2. Search for "Whisper Assistant"
 3. Set "Api Provider" to "localhost"
-4. Set "Api Key" to any non-empty string (e.g., "local")
+4. Set "Api Key" to any non-empty string (e.g., "localhost-dummy-key")

 That's it!
 You can now use the extension with your local Whisper server.